IsmaelKP2/sfx-tf-demo/LAB_instructions_content_pack.md

 username -> admin <br />
 password -> Splunk_ITSI_Password <br />

-### Configuration of the Add-on and Content Pack
+### Configuration of the Add-on and Content Pack ###

+## Set up the Splunk Infrastructure Monitoring Add-on and enable the enable the content pack ##

 Configure the Infrastructure Add-on documentation can be found here https://docs.splunk.com/Documentation/SIMAddon/1.2.1/Install/InstallOverview <br />

 Configure the Content Pack for Observability documentation can be found here https://docs.splunk.com/Documentation/CPObservability/latest/CP/Install <br />

-Note: import as disabled do no use prefix and do not use a backfill to accelerate the deployment process. <br />
+Note: import as disabled do no use prefix and do not use a backfill to accelerate the deployment process and have a more step by step approach to the install. also not that the modular inputs are already included in the terraform script to save time on the config <br />

+## Import your  entities  ##

+Go to Settings -> Searches, Reports, and Alerts

+Select App Splunk Observability Cloud | Owner All

+Find the line ITSI Import Objects - Get_OS_Hosts -> (Actions) Edit -> Enable

+NOTE those searches are called Cloud Entity Searches relevant

+Open ITSI ->  Infrastructure Overview

+##  Enable the ITSI Services from the content packs  ##

+Go to Configuration -> Services

+Enable the services in the status column  :

+1. OS Hosts
+2. Infrastructure Monitoring
+3. My Data Center Hosts
+4. Splunk Observability Cloud
+5. AWS
+6. AWS EC2

+Go to ITSI Service Analyzers -> Default Service Analyzer (Check your services status)

+NOTE: It can take a few minutes for the service to show up in the UI

 ### Create a custom service